 - Once we start, the Hebrew reading booklet will be coming home daily.
 The homework should not take more than 10 minutes.

 - Please let me know if it is taking too long (you may write a note in the booklet itself or send me an email).

-- Once we start the English reading, it will be coming home daily.
-The homework should not take more than 5-10 minutes.
+- Once we start the English reading, it should be completed each night M-W.

 - Please let me know if it is taking too long (send me an email).

 - Students will have their weekly reading materials on Classkick.
 Remember to sign the reading log each night (use the text box) and your child will receive a sticker the following day.
 Click on the helpful reading strategies link and print this bookmark, use it as a tool when completing the reading homework.
 At the end of each month, the students are required to record themselves reading 1 book from their assigned homework on Classkick.

 - Click here to learn more about Teach Your Monster to Read optional work.